preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 Create form
 --------------
-The purpose of this form is to make it possible for administrators to create a form on any page.
+The purpose of this button is to make it possible for app administrators to create a form from any page.
+Note that the administrator must be app administrator for the app where the form is created.

 The following settings are available:

 .. image:: create-form.png

 + **Scope**: Decide where the form should be available.
 Default is the current app.
 + **Type**: Here you can select the types of forms to be available to create.
+The types are set up in Omnia admin.

 Create page
 -------------